Frequently Asked Questions

 - are unwell (fever, cough, flu or sore throat) or

-- are in close contact (living in the same house) with others who have just returned to Singapore in the last 14 days
+- are in close contact (living in the same house) with others who have contracted covid-19.

 1.1.
 Assist us in complying with the following,